6 simple steps to support return to work following mental health-related sickness absence

 1. Communicate early – ask the employee how they are

 This may seem common sense, but it is surprising how rarely this is done.
 Early communication often focuses on sharing sickness absence policies or asking when employees are going to return.
-Keeping communication focused on the employee and encouraging them to take the steps that they need to get better will help the employee feel appreciated and give them permission to do things that can help them recover, like going for lunch or keeping connected with friends.
+Keeping communication focused on the employee and encouraging them to take the steps they need to get better will help the employee feel appreciated and give them permission to do things that can help them recover, like going for lunch or keeping connected with friends.

 2. Reflect – Do you have the skills and knowledge to support someone’s return?

-There are many pressures on a managers’ time and balancing the needs of the returning employee with the rest of the team can be a challenge.
+There are many pressures on a managers’ time, and balancing the needs of the returning employee with the rest of the team can be a challenge.
 Are you able to bring the team together?
 Can you lead open conversations about the way work is designed and managed?
 Can you identify areas where you might need support – for you, for the returning employee, for your team?

 3. Maintain communication throughout their absence